wp-plugins/gift-certificates-lite/readme.txt

 = IPN Handler =

-If your set up for paypal requires IPN, you can use http://www.domain.com/wp-content/plugins/gift-certificates-lite/paypal_ipn.php.
-Most systems wont require this, but if you have trouble receiving notifications to your admin side, then turn it on, or off and see what results you get.
+WPGC (WP Gift Certificate Reloaded) flow will require IPN to be set in PayPal website.
+It needs to be turned on (through PayPal) and place the url of your domain name, you can use http://www.yourowndomain.com/, note that you need to include the http://www and the trailing slash.

 = Add Certificate menu =